atsurinBeatrice/s2001reporting3/README.md

   git config --global user.email "atsushi.kitagawa@dxc.com"
   git config --global user.name "atsurinange"

-4) Enable renv on Environments of "Project Options"
+3) Create a new R project(reporting activity) in mode of version control and using git
+- [Important!]
+Input URL as SSH

+4) Pull your own branch from Remote Repo(GitHub)

 5) Update following R initial settings
 - .Renviron     for definition where is global cache
-- .Rprofilel    for definition of custom logger to enable logging high-level info
+- .Rprofile     for definition of custom logger to enable logging high-level info

-6) Pull your own branch from Remote Repo(GitHub)
+6) Enable renv on Environments of "Project Options"

+7) Confirm renv project status
+- renv::project()
+- renv::paths$cache()         #Global Cache
+- renv::paths$library()       #Project Library
+- renv::status()
+- renv::snapshot()            #Create renv.lock file

+7) (Option) chmod the renv folder for project library in case of collaboration with other users
+- chmod -R g+rwx renv/library/R-4.3/x86_64-pc-linux-gnu/renv

-7) Create your own Rscripits under the project folder
+8) Create your own Rscripits under the project folder

-8) Install required R packages
+9) Install required R packages

-9) Take a snapshot of renv.lock
+10) Take a snapshot of renv.lock

-10) Commit and push to your own branch.
+11) Commit and push to your own branch.